Skip to Main Content

 What can I expect after surgery?

 Sinus surgery recovery is multifaceted.
 Your doctor will provide detailed instructions for your post-operative care.
 The instructions may vary, but most people require nasal irrigations, oral antibiotics, oral steroids and pain medicine.
-A post-operative visit is usually needed one week after surgery.
+A visit is usually needed one week after surgery.
 During this visit, the surgical cavity is cleaned and inspected.
 Your doctor may remove early scar tissue.

 Some bloody discharge is common for approximately two weeks after the procedure.
 You should not blow your nose for at least two weeks.